 This newly built home by Shelter Architects fits into an existing urban lot one block from the Mississippi River in the Seward neighborhood of Minneapolis.
-After house construction was complete the site provided a blank canvas to replicate the historical ecology of the area.
-With two mature trees on site–the most notable a massive Burr oak–a modern, yet rustic savanna planting scheme took shape.
+After house construction was complete, the site provided a blank landscaping canvas for us to replicate the historical ecology of the area.
+With two mature trees on site, most notably a massive Burr oak, a modern yet rustic savanna planting scheme took shape.

-The clean lines and modern architecture were softened by the planting of 1,300 native plants for a 100% reduction of traditional lawn.
-A raised boardwalk suspended above the plantings creates the feeling of walking in a park and allows the viewer to see the structure of the plantings and associated pollinators from a different vantage point.
-In addition the yard includes a small rain garden, small veggie area, cooking area and dining space, and a “rustic” fire pit to balance the modern aesthetic.
+We softened the clean lines of this modern architectural design by planting 1,300 native plants for a 100% reduction of traditional lawn.
+We installed a raised boardwalk from the side of the home to the back yard suspended above the plantings.
+This created the feeling of walking in a park and made the structure of the plantings and the pollinators they attract visible from a different vantage point.
+In addition, the yard includes spaces for gathering with a small veggie area, cooking area and dining space, and a “rustic” fire pit to balance the modern aesthetic.